-Updated for 2014-2015 Housing Process
+Updated for 2015-2016 Housing Process

-Students are guaranteed housing for four years at Middlebury.
-However, the College does provide the option for a limited number of Senior students to apply to live off campus.
-Applications are not guaranteed to be approved so students should not make any off campus housing arrangements, leases or agreements until they have received final approval from the College.
-Making premature arrangements to rent a location does not assure a spot on the off campus roster.
+Please note that as there is a lottery process, applications are not guaranteed to be approved.
+Students should not make any off campus housing arrangements, or sign a lease until they have received final approval from the College.
+Making premature arrangements does not ensure approval.
 Students approved to live off-campus receive a fee reduction for living, and if they choose, eating off campus.

-Social and Internest House House Members
+Superblock, Social and Interest House House Members

 Students will be held accountable for policy violations that take place between the time they first arrive on campus to begin their Middlebury program and their graduation, or the College's confirmation of their withdrawal.
 Conduct that takes place on or near Middlebury College premises or property; occurs at or in connection with a Middlebury College-related event; or occurs off-campus but adversely affects or could reasonably be expected to adversely affect the Middlebury College community and/or the pursuit of its objectives, is subject to the College disciplinary process.
 (College Handbook)

 Therefore, Middlebury College policy will be enforced when the actions of students residing off-campus or the actions of their guests prompt a community member to contact the College or a law enforcement agent or Middlebury College Public Safety to respond to the residence as a follow up to a complaint or after observing illegal activity.